Wally Dallenbach Jr.: Broadcasting career

 Without a ride, Dallenbach took up TV commentating in 2001, covering the NASCAR races for NBC and TNT alongside Allen Bestwick (later Bill Weber, then Adam Alexander) and Benny Parsons (later Kyle Petty).
 In doing so, he became known for his pre-race "Wally's World" segment, where he takes celebrities for a ride around the track.
 The commentating also allowed Dallenbach to drive in a few Busch Series races and do some live commentary from the car.
 Dallenbach and Weber also teamed up to commentate several Championship Off-Road Racing events, with Dallenbach pre-running the track in a Pro-4 truck.
 With the NBC and TNT partnership splitting at the end of the 2006 season, Dallenbach stayed with TNT's new six-race package, and also reunited with Weber during NBC Champ Car broadcasts.

 He has since run Daytona Prototypes with his brother Paul at the 24 Hours of Daytona and in 2006, won the open wheel division at the Pikes Peak International Hillclimb with Paul finishing right behind in 2nd.
 On September 22, 2014, Dallenbach announced he would return to Trans-Am for the season finale at Daytona in the TA2 class, stating the "broadcasting phase of my life is over".

 Personal life

-Dallenbach has been married to Robin Dallenbach, who is the daughter of drag racing driver, engine builder, and team owner Bob McCall.
+Dallenbach was married to Robin Dallenbach, until 2016.
+Robin is the daughter of drag racing driver, engine builder, and team owner Bob McCall.
 Their daughter Kate Dallenbach was a member of Richard Childress Racing's driver development program.